Viclim228/nus-august-30/README.md

-# nus-august-30
-This is a test
+# This is a test repository

+## this is a smaller text

+* this is a list test